USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_outputs.md

 ### CTM_PMDIAG_1: CCTM instantaneous hourly aerosol diagnostics file
 [Return to Table 6-1](#pmdiag_t)

 This optional 2-D CCTM diagnostic file contains instantaneous information at the end of the hour on the geometric mean diameters and geometric standard deviations for the lognormal modes.
+This file is only produced if the CTM_PMDIAG environment variable is set to Y.

 <a id=apmdiag></a>
 ### CTM_APMDIAG_1: CCTM average hourly aerosol diagnostics file
 [Return to Table 6-1](#apmdiag_t)

 This optional 2-D CCTM diagnostic file contains integral average information for each model hour on the geometric mean diameters and geometric standard deviations for the lognormal modes.
+This file is only produced if the CTM_APMDIAG environment variable is set to Y.

 <a id=b3gts></a>
 ### B3GTS_S: CCTM biogenic emissions diagnostic file